-The 2022 Housing Needs Assessment (HNA) demonstrates that Algona's low-density, single-family housing development trend cannot feasibly meet the need for 1,219 housing units by 2044.
-To meet this need for more housing, Algona must increase its rate of housing production to eight new housing units per year.
+The 2022 Housing Needs Assessment (HNA) demonstrates that due to land constraints, low-density, single-family housing alone cannot meet the goal of 1,219 units by 2044.
+To meet this need for more housing, Algona must increase its rate of housing production to eight new housing units per year, or 16%, and consider developing more multifamily structures provided the geographic constraints.
 Additionally, to satisfy requirements under HB 1220, the city must plan for housing to be available to all economic ranges within the city.

-Currently, Algona needs to fill a gap for housing affordable to households in the extremely low, moderate, and high-income groups to prevent displacement of residents in low and very low-income groups.
-Housing size must also change to meet the needs of the community: about 43% of the city's households are comprised of one or two people while only 20% of houses have two or less bedrooms.
-Algona is missing small units appropriate for one to two person households and large housing units appropriate for four person or more households.
+Algona needs housing that is affordable to households in the extremely low, moderate, and high-income groups to prevent displacement of residents in low and very low-income groups.
+Further consideration could be placed on developing smaller housing units since 43% of the city's households are comprised of one or two people and only 20% of all houses have two or fewer bedrooms, which could lead to more affordable housing options.

+1 See Appendix B

+FIGURE 3 HOUSING NEEDS SUMMARY

 Although there are gaps between the housing Algona has and what it will need, the city has enough vacant or re-developable land to meet the projected need.
-To best utilize these available lands, Algona will need to create effective zoning and housing policies and regulations to fulfill local needs.
+To best utilize these available lands, Algona will need to adjust zoning and housing policies and regulations to fulfill local needs and encourage diversity of housing types and sizes or provide housing choices that are at or below market rate to meet income needs.
 The Housing Needs Assessment is included in the HAP under Appendix B.

-INFOGRAPHIC #4 - HNA SUMMARY PAGE